sawyerwatts/Checklists/design.md

 **Modularity** is cognative load dependency analysis: how well does a piece of code encapsulate and abstract away the target cognative load from the rest of the system, and how well it is isolated / decoupled from the target cognative load of the rest of the system.
+In other words, how coupled is the code - is it decoupled, loosely coupled, or tightly coupled?

 - [ ] Is it obvious what cognative load the module is and is not targeting?
 - [ ] Is the interface small (thus likely simpler for clients and a good encapsulation)?